advantagewtf/sdkviewer/README.md

 - ~~5 stars: release binary of the dumper~~ Under the Releases tab!
 - 10 stars: auto offset searcher (it gives updated offsets based on the ones you gave it)
 - 15 stars: auto schema and sdk dumpers.
+- 20 stars: c++ auto update offsets (easier than using json library and is very customizeable in your format)
-- 25 stars: release source of everything (including my very own internal cheat)
+- 30 stars: release source of everything (including my very own internal cheat)

 ### explanation
 > the dumped zips are  `generated_latest` `schema_latest` and `type_dump`